 Close to 60,000 Harley-Davidson motorcycles are being recalled over a potential defect that can cause oil to spill onto the rear tire while being driven, increasing the risk of injury or death.

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured on a Harley-Davidson motorcycle, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the Problem?